By Rachel Hoeing

 Once we were in the city, we used a mix of the subway, taxis, and Uber.
 The subway was a lot of fun and was usually the least expensive, but even with my inherited gene of good navigation skills, I was overwhelmed.
 Friends suggested apps like New York Subway and Kickmap, but we still struggled!
 We successfully navigated ourselves to main attractions, but when traveling to a venue off the beaten path, we either used Uber, or hailed a taxi right from the curb.

 Where to Stay – You can stay in surrounding areas like Brooklyn or Hoboken and save quite a bit of money, but I was told that for a first time visit, you want to stay as close to Times Square as possible.
 (If the traffic noise bothers you, plan to stay a couple blocks away.)
-One suggestion I got from a friend was to stay anywhere from 26th street to 57th street and between 9th avenue and 3rd avenue in order to be a good distance from attractions and in a safe area.
+One suggestion I got from a friend was to stay anywhere from 26th Street to 57th Street and between 9th Avenue and 3rd Avenue in order to be a short distance from attractions but also in a safe area.

 Hotels in the city are not cheap, so we opted to save money and stay in an Airbnb.
 We had extra space, a kitchen area where we made a few meals, and my teenage kids didn’t have to share a double bed in a hotel room.
 The only downfall is that they CAN cancel on you!
 Read the policies before booking.
 VRBO can also be a great option.

 CityPass for Attractions – We purchased this beforehand and it proved to be convenient and much less expensive than purchasing tickets for attractions individually.
 Check out the NYC website here to get all the details.
 You can choose six attractions or three.
 There are a few stipulations (ie – you will get general admission rather than an upgraded tour on some attractions), but in many instances you can bypass the ticket window line.
 Hands down – one of the best decisions we made!